 Results of Extensive Unboxing Survey Analysed

-Assessing consumers views on ecommerce packaging and unboxing trends in 2021
+Assessing consumers views on ecommerce packaging and unboxing trends

 Ecommerce is now indisputably big business – both in the UK and across the world.
 But with more and more companies having to adapt to shoppers increasingly moving online, there is a growing focus on the role that packaging plays in the customer experience.

 Often referred to as ecommerce unboxing or product unboxing, it is now common for packaging to be the first physical interaction that a consumer will have with a brand.

 But what are the ecommerce packaging and unboxing trends being seen?